-If you have experienced any form of sexual violence, you will find support at Ambrose.
+If you have experienced any form of gender-based or sexual violence, you will find support at Ambrose.

-Ambrose Community Advocates, faculty, key staff and student leaders are trained to receive disclosures and to support students who have experienced sexual violence.
-An Ambrose Community Advocate is best suited as the first point of contact for anyone who has been subjected to sexual violence and can provide confidential information and support and discuss on and off campus reporting options and services that are available.
-They will respond in a way that minimizes re-victimization and further trauma.
+Ambrose Community Advocates, faculty, key staff and student leaders are trained to receive disclosures of gender-based violence and to support students who have experienced violence.
+An Ambrose Community Advocate may be best suited as the first point of contact for anyone who has been impacted by sexual violence and can provide confidential information and support and discuss on and off campus reporting options and services that are available.
+They will respond in a culturally sensitive way using an intersectional lens that seeks to minimize re-victimization and further trauma.

 Ambrose Community Advocates, Faculty, Staff & Student Leaders